ROCm/omniperf/src/docs/installation.md

 ### rocProf

-Omniperf uses the rocprof binary during the profiling process.
+Omniperf relies on a rocprof binary during the profiling process.
 Normally the path to this binary will be detected automatically, but it can also be overridden via the use of an optional `ROCPROF` environment variable.